-The AII’s current programs supports various cross-cultural and exchange programs between Australia and Indonesia.
-Some of these programs are open to Australians provide opportunities for students, researchers, industry experts, entreprenuers and artists amongst others.
+The AII’s current programs support various cross-cultural and exchange programs between Australia and Indonesia.
+Some of these programs are open to Australians provide opportunities for students, researchers, industry experts, entrepreneurs and artists amongst others.

 - Youth Exchange Program

-Australia-Indonesia Youth Exchange Program (20 Australians per year – apply )
+Australia-Indonesia Youth Exchange Program (20 Australians per year)

 - Civil Society and Media

-Elizabeth O’Neill Journalism Award (1 Australian journalist per year – apply before 3rd quarter of 2014)
+Elizabeth O’Neill Journalism Award (1 Australian journalist per year)

 The Australia Indonesia Institute offers grants on an annual basis to proposals from individuals and organisations for projects which meet certain requirements: